Logos Reader Architect

 3. Outlook Model (5-Tier Template System)

-Read Docs/context/reader-templates.md for complete template specifications including:
+Read Docs/context/reader-templates.md for complete specs including:

 - Template hierarchy and breakpoints